-The newest trial lawyer at Hare Wynn is driven by a very personal story.
-Jonathan’s mother was a plaintiff in a class action lawsuit against a pharmaceutical manufacturer after sustaining injuries that could have resulted in her having less time to spend with her children and grandchildren.
+The newest trial lawyer at Hare, Wynn, Newell & Newton is driven by a very personal story.
+Jonathan’s mother was a plaintiff in a class-action lawsuit against a pharmaceutical manufacturer after sustaining injuries that could have resulted in her having less time to spend with her children and grandchildren.
 That story serves as a daily reminder to Jonathan.
 He realizes that he doesn’t just serve clients.
-He never forgets that his clients are really mothers, fathers, children and grandchildren–and they need a strong advocate to help them achieve the justice they deserve.
+He never forgets that his clients are really mothers, fathers, children, and grandchildren–and they need a strong advocate to help them achieve the justice they deserve.
 He realizes the work he does can make a tremendous difference in their lives and he works hard every day to honor the trust they put in him.

-- University of Kentucky College of Law: Juris Doctor, magna cum laude, 2014
+- University of Kentucky College of Law, J.D. magna cum laude (2014)

 Jonathan’s career began with the Supreme Court of Kentucky, where he served as a law clerk to the Honorable Justice Daniel J. Venters.
 As a law clerk to Justice Venters, one of Jonathan’s favorite responsibilities was attending conferences wherein the justices discussed cases that shaped the future of Kentucky jurisprudence.
 He also enjoyed the privilege of working closely with Justice Venters to transform those discussions into opinions.
 Jonathan’s experience with the Commonwealth’s highest court further ignited his passion for the law, as well as his drive to become the most knowledgeable and capable attorney he could be.
 Jonathan has also worked as a Small Claims Mediator for the Fayette District Court.

 - United States Court of Appeals for the Sixth Circuit

 - American Association for Justice